 The markers of spelling success

-Mishra is attending the National Spelling Bee this week, and he still sees four qualities among the best-of-the-best spellers.
+Mishra has attended the National Spelling Bee since his win, and he still sees four qualities among the best-of-the-best spellers.

 They're self-motivated and a little competitive.
 It's not about humbling the judges or besting other competitors, he said.
 The enemy is the dictionary, and the butterflies in their stomachs.